Sergimayol/markdown-mobile/README.md

 ##### **For now, the download it's only aviable on `.apk`**

-- There's three options to download the app:
+- There's two options to download the app:
   - [Download the `.apk`](https://github.com/Sergimayol/markdown-mobile/releases)
-  - Scan the QR code on Expo Go app
   - Or you can download the source code and run it on the Expo Go app.

 ### Options